-22 Links to information about closures of the Leeds and Charing Cross clinics.
+33 Links to information about closures of the Leeds and Charing Cross clinics.

-action plan).
-Marriage and civil partnership There is no evidence that people will be affected differently on the basis of being in a marriage or civil partnership, or not.
-Pregnancy/maternity Our registrants engaging with the public There is limited scientific evidence on the severity of illness among pregnant people with Covid-19.
-Pregnant people appear to experience similar clinical manifestations as non-pregnant adult patients with Covid-19.
-However, the government policy is to treat pregnant people as a vulnerable group in light of the lack of information about the long term impact of Covid-19.
-A recent study has shown that pregnant Black and minority ethnicity women are significantly more likely to be admitted to hospital with Covid-19 which cannot easily be explained by factors such as where they live, how old they are, their body mass index (BMI) and whether they have any underlying health conditions.
-23 Professionals with temporary registration Our invitations to join the register ask that individuals should consider their personal circumstances in line with latest government guidance.
+In November 2020 we responded to the Royal College of Midwives' calls for greater support to be given to women with severe and multiple disadvantage during pregnancy, sharing how our midwifery standards can help ensure no one is left behind in the care they receive.

+Our invitations to join the register ask that individuals should consider their personal circumstances in line with latest government guidance.
 We neither encourage nor discourage particular groups within the cohort (Ref 3 in the action plan).

 Nurses, midwives and nursing associates who are pregnant or on maternity leave are less likely to apply to take up temporary registration.

-Adapting our operational processes People who are pregnant may be impacted by the OSCE centres closing due to the timelines available that they would complete their assessments.
+People who are pregnant may be impacted by the OSCE centres closing due to the timelines available that they would complete their assessments.
 We considered factors related pregnancy and maternity in how we re-introduced the OSCE tests (Ref 9 in the action plan).

 Pregnant people or those on maternity, may benefit from the roll out of virtual hearings as this can minimise their travel, time and other stressors with physical hearings.

-We have now re-opened physical hearings, and processes are in place for us to engage with parties in advance of the hearing
+We have now re-opened physical hearings, and processes are in place for us to engage with parties in advance of the hearing to make appropriate arrangements for people with this protected characteristic.

-23 The UK Obstretric Surveillance System SARS-CoV-2 Infection in Pregnancy Collaborative Group (2020) Characteristics and outcomes of pregnant women hospitalised with confirmed SARS-CoV-2 infection in the UK: a national cohort study using the UK Obstretric Surveillance System (UKOSS) to make appropriate arrangements for people with this protected characteristic.
 Pregnancy and maternity is a factor which would influence the decision taken on which type of hearing is most appropriate.